Opening up Open-World Tracking

 \section{TAO-OW Benchmark}

-Defining a precise and reliable benchmark is critical for enabling progress in the community.
-Therefore, we propose a benchmark for open-world tracking, which we refer to as Tracking Any Object in an Open World (TAO-OW).
+Defining a precise and reliable benchmark is critical for enabling progress.
+Therefore, we propose the Tracking Any Object in an Open World (TAO-OW) benchmark.

-\PAR{Dataset.} Different to the majority of existing MOT benchmarks~\cite{bdd100k, sun20CVPR, qi2021occluded, Yang19ICCV, Voigtlaender19CVPR}, the recently introduced TAO~\cite{dave20ECCV} dataset covers a wider range of classes (approximately 300 in the validation set and 800 overall).
-However, it focuses on an evaluation in the \emph{closed-world} setting (where all of the classes to track are defined and supplied to the methods along with training examples at training time).

-However the annotated objects in TAO are still interesting for adapting to the open world setting.
-For annotating TAO, instead of pre-defining object classes, the annotators were asked to tag \textit{any objects that could move}, and objects on which annotators reached a consensus were labeled.
-Thus, we argue that the long-tailed distribution of object classes in TAO (see \Cref{fig:teaser}) is a reasonable proxy for the wide range of objects that could appear in the real world.
-If we can build trackers that are able to track every object that moves within this large video corpus (approximately $3,000$ videos, comprising $100,000$ annotated frames and $800$ object categories), we can reasonably expect such trackers to generalize to a large variety of unconstrained and \emph{open-world} scenarios.
+\PAR{Dataset.} Unlike most existing MOT benchmarks~\cite{bdd100k, sun20CVPR, qi2021occluded, Yang19ICCV, Voigtlaender19CVPR}, the recently introduced TAO~\cite{dave20ECCV} dataset covers a wide range of classes .
+TAO contains almost $3,000$ videos (including $593$ train, $988$ validation and $1,419$ test), comprising $100,000$ annotated frames and $800$ object categories.
+Importantly, TAO is annotated without pre-defining object classes: annotators were asked to tag \textit{any objects that move in the video}.
+This results in a long-tailed class distribution (see Fig.~\ref{fig:the_tail}), which serves as a proxy for the wide range of objects that could appear in the real world.
+If we can build trackers that can track every object in this large video corpus, we can expect them to generalize to a large variety of unconstrained and \emph{open-world} scenarios.

-TAO contains a large validation set ($988$ videos), which we use to ablate open-world tracking methods, and a test set ($1,419$ videos) that contains $143$ further unknown categories, which are not present in validation (which we call \emph{unknown unknowns}).
-This makes it possible to not only split sequences into non-overlapping training, validation and testing sets, but also to have distinct hold-out object classes which are held-out for each set.
-This allows for evaluating methods in open-world conditions for classes that were not used for tuning model parameters.
+By default, TAO focuses on a \emph{closed-world} setting, where all classes are defined with examples that are given during training.
+We re-purpose this data for the open-world setting, by holding out certain classes from training, while still evaluating on them.
+We also evaluate on a further $143$ classes which are only present in the test set and not the validation set, which we refer to as \emph{unknown unknowns}.
+This enables evaluation in open-world conditions for classes that were not used for validating model parameters.